elfchat/docs/en/deamon.md

 $ sudo apt-get install libevent libevent-dev
 $ sudo pecl install libevent
 ```
 The event loop that PHP uses by default through stream_select uses the old, slow poll mechanism.
 By using Libevent PHP will use the faster epoll or kqueue, drastically improving concurrency (handling many connections quickly).
 Once Libevent is installed you don't need to change anything in your script.
-Ratchet's IoServer::factory will automatically use Libevent if it's available.
+ElfChat will automatically use Libevent if it's available.

 ## XDebug
 Disable the XDebug extension.
 Make sure it is commented out of your php.ini file.
 XDebug is fantastic for development, but destroys performance in production.